ikinsey9188/product-sentiment-analysisis/README.md

 # product-sentiment-analysisis
 I used prompt engineering in Claude AI to create a product sentiment analysis using mock product data to simulate an API call.
-You may click this link to access the final product: https://claude.site/artifacts/2a157853-458e-4b13-895a-6740dd038e4a
+You may [click here](https://claude.site/artifacts/2a157853-458e-4b13-895a-6740dd038e4a) to access the final product.

 # Enhanced Review Analysis System